 Another option is to explore the Meadowlands, which features 32 square miles encompassing the Hackensack River watershed, located along the Hudson River on the New Jersey-New York border.
 Here, you can walk along developed trails, paddle along the waterways or visit the staffed nature centers, all while taking in views of shorebirds or raptors, with the New York skyline in the backdrop.

 Looking to attend a workshop or special event?
-The New Jersey Audubon offers a packed calendar of special events around birding, whether you're a beginner or a seasoned professional.
-Absolute beginners can pick up the basics of birding at the Break Into Birding Mini-Workshop on April 18, 2018 in Cape May.
-For a fun date idea or even a family-friendly outing, go on an afternoon Bald Eagle Cruise along the Maurice River in Millville on April 14, 2018 (additional dates available).
-Meanwhile, knowledgable birders will flock to Cape May on May 12, 2018, when teams will compete in the prestigious World Series of Birding to see how many birds they can spot in a 24-hour period.
+The New Jersey Audubon offers a lineup of special events around birding, whether you're a beginner or a seasoned professional.
+From introductory birding classes to guided evening walks to preschool programs for learning about animals, the online events calendar includes an array of programming for all levels.
+Meanwhile, knowledgable birders will flock to Cape May on in May, when teams will compete in the prestigious World Series of Birding to see how many birds they can spot in a 24-hour period.